abdulshaikh55/agora/docs/ProjectEta.md

 # Task Manager TUI

-We have started learning and applying the Ratatui to turn our cli to tui.
+I have started learning and applying the Ratatui to turn our cli to tui.
 Ratatui applications are generally divided into modules that help us organize our application into different parts The following will be the modules in our applications
 1. main.rs